 Clara Ibarra earned her degrees in Political Science and Economics in her hometown, Bogotá, Colombia where she worked as a research assistant in projects that use images as sources of investigation for the writing of social history.
 She came to NYC in 2006 to pursue a MA in Media Studies, since then she has been working in the production of multimedia endeavors that involve education and the telling of stories.
 Currently she is coordinating the Spanish programing at Democracy Now!, working with the media outlets that broadcast or publish Democracy Now! en Español around the world.
 Clara is interested in story telling projects to connect and empower people through a more social use of media.

-A BFA graduate of Marymount College, Isis has a passion for art and has photographed extensively in New York City and around the world.
+A BFA graduate of Marymount College, Isis Phillips has a passion for art and has photographed extensively in New York City and around the world.
 Isis was awarded a full scholarship to study at the Marangoni Studio in Florence, Italy.
-Her combined interest in economics, art and activism has led to her current position as the Financial Director at Democracy Now!
-In addition to her recent work as the photographer of "One Day in the Life of Democracy Now!” in Clamor Magazine (May/June 2004, Issue 26) and as curator of the Independent Media Photojournalism Exhibition at Gigantic Artspace (August 2004), Isis’s work has been featured in both solo and group exhibitions.
+Her combined interest in economics, art and activism has led to her current position as the Finance Manager at Democracy Now!
+She also photographed “One Day in the Life of Democracy Now!” in Clamor Magazine (May/June 2004, Issue 26) and was curator of the Independent Media Photojournalism Exhibition at Gigantic Artspace (August 2004).
+Isis’s work has been featured in both solo and group exhibitions.

-Neil read some words in French and wrote about them and received a degree in French Literature from UC Berkeley, with a detour at Université Lumière Lyon II, Institut d’Études Politiques.
-He recently relocated to New York from Oakland, California, where he spent the preceding eight years as a litigation paralegal, working for victims of corporations that place(d) profit before the safety and health of its workers and the public.
+Neil Shibata has been with Democracy Now! since 2004.
+He earned a degree in French Literature from UC Berkeley, which included a detour at Université Lumière Lyon II, Institut d’Études Politiques.
+Neil relocated to New York from Oakland, California, where he spent the preceding eight years as a litigation paralegal, working for victims of corporations that place(d) profit before the safety and health of its workers and the public.
 Neil is an associate editor of Tokyo-based music magazine Beikoku-Ongaku.